Best hikes in Oregon

 Paulina Peak Summit is a great Oregon trail!

-Venture along the Crater Rim Trail through a peaceful stretch of pines and hemlocks decorating the forest.
-Once you reach the Newberry Caldera rim, there are spectacular views of the lake from above and the craggy cliffs of the mountain peak.
+Once you reach the Newberry Caldera rim, you will see spectacular views of the lake from above and the craggy cliffs of the mountain peak.

 RELATED: Your Guide to Newberry National Volcanic Monument